Master's Awards

 The MINDS Master’s Scholarships for Indigenous Students, valued at $17,500, are award supplements offered to successful Canada Graduate Scholarship—Masters (CGS M) applicants who self-identify as Indigenous and whose studies relate to defence and security.

-Interested students must apply via the CGS M application form, and must complete the MINDS supplement module, which includes a personal statement and a statement of thematic relevance.
+Interested students must apply via the CGS M application form, and must complete the MINDS supplement module, which includes a statement of thematic relevance.
 For detailed instructions on how to apply, see the MINDS program description.
-The deadline to apply is December 1.
+The deadline to apply is December 2.

 Indigenous Scholars Awards and Supplements

 The Indigenous Scholars Awards and Supplements Pilot Initiative will provide financial support to meritorious Indigenous students who have applied to the NSERC and SSHRC Canada Graduate Scholars — Master’s program.
-To be considered, applicants must be eligible to apply to the CGS M program, self-identify as Indigenous for the purposes of this initiative, provide a one-page (3,000 characters maximum) personal statement, and have had their application deemed meritorious in the CGS M review process.
+To be considered, applicants must be eligible to apply to the CGS M program, self-identify as Indigenous for the purposes of this initiative, and have had their application deemed meritorious in the CGS M review process.
+Applicants who are successful in this competition will be asked to provide documentation to support their affirmation of Indigenous citizenship or membership before receiving their award.
+For detailed instructions on how to apply, see the pilot initiative description.
+The deadline to apply is December 2.

 Black Student Researchers